ajinkeya17/ajinkeya17/README.md

 🌱 My name is Ajinkeya Chitrey.
 I am currently pursuing my M.S. in Electrical Engineering (Data-Driven Analysis and Computation track) from Columbia University with coursework and research focused on Data Science and Machine Learning.

-✨ Over the Summer 2023, I worked as a Data Science Intern at Wartsila, a global legacy organization in energy production.
+✨ Over the Summer of 2023, I worked as a Data Science Intern at Wartsila, a global legacy organization in energy production.
 I contributed to multiple projects across Energy Demand Forecasting, Energy Bidding Price Forecast, and building ETL pipelines on GCP to accumulate energy data from global sensors into a data warehouse.
 Prior to my Masters, I have previously worked with Quantiphi Analytics for ~2 years as an Analyst (Data Science) in the AWS practice.
 I contributed to multiple projects spanning domains of time series forecasting, computer vision, predictive modeling and data warehousing on the Cloud.

 👯 I am looking to collaborate on Data Science and Machine Learning projects.